We are a 501c3 rescue branch that saves dogs who are on death row through no fault of their own. These dogs deserve a 2nd chance!

 Along with many other volunteers who help coordinate our rescues..

 FEATURED PET: Brady is a senior who is house trained, good walking on a leash, likes to run around the fenced yard, and loves car rides.
 He is good with kids who are school age or older.
 Being an older gentleman, he just loves his naps but he does still have lots of energy & likes to run around with his foster dog friends.
-He loves treats & mealtime, but needs to be fed separate from other dogs.
+He loves treats & mealtime.
 He's 40 pounds, fully vetted (including dental surgery) and has a small heart murmur.